-Academic Probation Program
+Academic Referral Program

-A student placed on academic probation may not enroll in a Summer Abroad Program.
+A student placed on academic referral may not enroll in a Summer Abroad Program.

-A student placed on academic probation (including those who are placed on academic probation after they register but before the beginning of classes) must have his or her class schedule approved by the Director of the Academic Achievement Program prior to registration, or may be required to add-and-drop to conform to any requirements placed by the Director of the Academic Achievement Program in consultation with the Associate Dean of Academic Affairs.
+A student placed on academic referral (including those who are placed on academic referral after they register but before the beginning of classes) must have his or her class schedule approved by an Academic Achievement Program advisor or equivalent prior to registration, or may be required to add-and-drop to conform to any requirements placed by an Academic Achievement Program advisor in consultation with the Associate Dean of Academic Affairs or equivalent.